America the Beautiful: Notable performances

-Whitney Houston also recorded the song, covering Ray Charles' soulful rearranged version as the b-side to her 1991 rendition of "The Star Spangled Banner".
+Whitney Houston also recorded the song, covering Ray Charles' soulful rearranged version, co-producing the song with Rickey Minor as the B-side to her 1991 rendition of "The Star Spangled Banner."

-Three different renditions of the song have entered the Hot Country Songs charts.
-The first was by Charlie Rich, which went to number 22 in 1976.
-A second, by Mickey Newbury, peaked at number 82 in 1980.
-Aretha Franklin performed a rendition before an undisputed audience of 93,173 to open WrestleMania III, a performance meta-critic RJ City called "a lovely version".
-An all-star version of "America the Beautiful" performed by country singers Trace Adkins, Sherrié Austin, Billy Dean, Vince Gill, Carolyn Dawn Johnson, Toby Keith, Brenda Lee, Lonestar, Lyle Lovett, Lila McCann, Lorrie Morgan, Jamie O'Neal, The Oak Ridge Boys, Collin Raye, Kenny Rogers, Keith Urban and Phil Vassar reached number 58 in July 2001.
-The song re-entered the chart following the September 11 attacks.
+The song has been performed as part of the Indianapolis 500 pre-race ceremonies since 1991.

+The US singer/songwriter Martin Sexton recorded a gospel-tinged version on his LP Black Sheep, released in 1996.

 Popularity of the song increased greatly in the decades following 9/11; at some sporting events it was sung in addition to the traditional singing of the national anthem.
 During the first taping of the Late Show with David Letterman following the attacks, CBS newsman Dan Rather cried briefly as he quoted the fourth verse.

+American heavy metal band Black Label Society released an instrumental cover on their 2002 album 1919 Eternal.

+In 2012, video clip of Mitt Romney singing "America the Beautiful" during a campaign appearance at a retirement community in The Villages, Florida, was later used by President Obama’s re-election campaign in a television ad juxtaposing Romney’s off-key rendition with headlines critical of his business and tax records.

+The hymn has been featured in the pregame for a number of Super Bowls, the championship game for each NFL season.
+It is sung along with the "Star-Spangled Banner" and, more recently, the hymn "Lift Every Voice and Sing," commonly referred to as the "Black national anthem".
 For Super Bowl XLVIII, The Coca-Cola Company aired a multilingual version of the song, sung in several different languages.
 The commercial received some criticism on social media sites, such as Twitter and Facebook, and from some conservatives, such as Glenn Beck.
 Despite the controversies, Coca-Cola later reused the Super Bowl ad during Super Bowl LI, the opening ceremonies of the 2014 Winter Olympics and 2016 Summer Olympics and for patriotic holidays.
+Notable performers at the Super Bowl include Ray Charles, Alicia Keys, John Legend, Jhené Aiko, Faith Hill, Mary J. Blige with Marc Anthony, Blake Shelton with Miranda Lambert, Queen Latifah, Leslie Odom Jr., and Babyface.
+Post Malone performed the song for the most recent game, Super Bowl LVIII, in 2024.